Latha-Maguluri/ml-project/README.md

-## This the project that is related to the student performance.
+## This project is related to the student performance.